moccalotto/kaos/_rulebook/main.md

 **Hit Points** (HP): These points represents the number of points of damage you can take before going unconsious.
 All characters have STR + TOU + WIL hit points.

-**Attack rolls**: To attack someone, you first make a skill test to see if strike the target.
+**Attack Rolls**: To attack someone, you first make a skill test to see if strike the target.
 Use the applicable skill: Melee Combat or Ranged Combat for physical attack, or Witchcraft or Thaumaturgy for magical attacks.

-**Defense rolls**: Having been struck, you make a defense roll against your Defense Score.
+**Defense Rolls**: Having been struck, you make a defense roll against your Defense Score.
 If you are using armor, your DS is equal to the DS of the armor.
 If you are not wearing armor, your DS is equal to your AGI.
 Using a shield will increase your Defense score, no matter if you are wearing armor or not.
 If your defense roll succeeds, you dodge or block the attack, and suffer no damage.

-**Damage rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
+**Damage Rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
 Your opponent loose that many Hit Points.

 **Damage Reduction**: If you have Damage Reduction (x) against the type of damage you are about to suffer,